preddy727/S3buckettransfer/README.md

  ```

 Notice that you cannot download the object without providing the same key that you provided for the upload operation.
 Therefore, it is pivotal that the you manage your keys in a highly durable and highly available way.

-You can check the content of the object downloaded from S3 by running the following command.
+ ## You can check the content of the object downloaded from S3 by running the following command.

 ```bash
 cat ssec-downloaded.txt
 ```

-*Enable bucket versioning.*
+## Enable bucket versioning

 ```bash
 aws s3api put-bucket-versioning —bucket bucket-encrypt-ssec-q2-3823 —versioning-configuration Status=Enabled